kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 > - Readily available
 > - Mountable using Gorilla double sided weather-resistant adhesive tape

+The specs/features above show that the products meet the required constraints.

 4. Power

 The power that will be sent to the sign will be a separate subsystem sending out 12 Volts and the required current output for connected components.
 This will be sent to each LED strip on the sign and to the Arduino.